Income, Credit Score, and Credit History: Which is Keeping You From Refinancing?August 3, 2020

 Refinancing Your Student Loans

 Improving your credit history, boosting your credit scores, and increasing your income can take time.
-But within six to 12 months, you can see results and meet ELFI’s refinancing requirements.
+With some effort, however, you can improve your financial situation in order to meet ELFI’s refinancing requirements.
 By refinancing your loans, you can save money and pay off your debt ahead of schedule.

 When you’re ready, you can get a rate quote without affecting your credit score.*